Chicken (game): Uncorrelated asymmetries and solutions to the hawk–dove game

 Although there are three Nash equilibria in the Hawk–Dove game, the one which emerges as the evolutionarily stable strategy (ESS) depends upon the existence of any uncorrelated asymmetry in the game (in the sense of anti-coordination games).
 In order for row players to choose one strategy and column players the other, the players must be able to distinguish which role (column or row player) they have.
 If no such uncorrelated asymmetry exists then both players must choose the same strategy, and the ESS will be the mixing Nash equilibrium.
 If there is an uncorrelated asymmetry, then the mixing Nash is not an ESS, but the two pure, role contingent, Nash equilibria are.

 The standard biological interpretation of this uncorrelated asymmetry is that one player is the territory owner, while the other is an intruder on the territory.
 In most cases, the territory owner plays Hawk while the intruder plays Dove.
 In this sense, the evolution of strategies in Hawk–Dove can be seen as the evolution of a sort of prototypical version of ownership.
-Game-theoretically, however, there is nothing special about this solution.
+However, game-theoretically, there is nothing special about this solution.
 The opposite solution—where the owner plays dove and the intruder plays Hawk—is equally stable.
 In fact, this solution is present in a certain species of spider; when an invader appears the occupying spider leaves.
 In order to explain the prevalence of property rights over "anti-property rights" one must discover a way to break this additional symmetry.